Tanmay-hue/DockerSpace/8. Evidently AI Sets Sail in Docker/readme.md

 # 🚢 Evidently AI Sets Sail in Docker: A Voyage into Data Monitoring 🐳📊

-## 📌 Introduction
+## 📌 Overview

-This guide walks through setting up an Evidently AI-based Streamlit application running inside a Docker container.
-The application:
+This guide explains how to set up an `Evidently AI` dashboard within a `Streamlit` application and run it inside a `Docker` container.
+With this setup, you can:

--   Uses `Evidently AI` for monitoring machine learning models.
+- Monitor machine learning models effectively.
--   Provides an interactive dashboard in `Streamlit`.
+- Interact with a dynamic dashboard powered by `Streamlit`.
--   Organizes reports and projects efficiently.
+- Manage reports and projects efficiently.
--   Uses `Docker` for easy deployment and management.
+- Leverage `Docker` for seamless deployment and scalability.

 ---

-## 📂 Project Structure
+## 📂 Directory Structure

-Ensure your working directory contains the following files and folders:
+Ensure your project directory includes the following components:

 ```
 📁 evidently-ai-streamlit
- ├── 📂 projects                # Contains different ML monitoring projects
+ ├── 📂 projects                # Houses ML monitoring projects
  │    ├── 📂 project_1
  │    │    ├── 📂 reports       # Stores monitoring reports
  │    │    ├── ...